Wheatmore has returning QB, growing confidence

 “I’ve definitely improved on pre-snap reads,” he said.
 “I have to get better with that.”

 Yarbrough called Strickland a general on the field for his efforts.
-The Warriors, who play their home opener Friday night against East Davidson, also will rely on junior running back and outside linebacker Jonathan Kelly.
+The Warriors, who play their home opener Friday night against East Davidson, also will rely on junior running back and outside linebacker Johnathan Kelly.
 He gained 91 rushing yards on 16 carries in the opener.

 “I’m kicking myself for not giving him the ball a little bit more,” Yarbrough said.
 “Our offense runs through him.”